patrick330602/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles.
-Feel free to use them;

-- this script can be installed automatically with `curl -sL https://pkwl.ink/dotfiles | bash`. it will install the dotfiles to `~/.dotfiles`;
+This repository contains my dotfiles and can be installed automatically with `curl -sL https://pkwl.ink/dotfiles | bash`. it will:
+- install the dotfiles to `~/.dotfiles`;
+- install nvim, the configuration to `~/.config/nvim`, `vim-plug` and the plugins.

 - to update, run `update-dotfiles`;
 - to uninstall, run `uninstall-dotfiles`.